How to Choose the Right Benchmark

 The BTS benchmark rule

-Every strategy’s primary benchmark should also be specified precisely enough to be repeatable.
-That specification should state the benchmark instruments or basket, target weights, rebalance cadence, benchmark accounting convention, execution and cost convention where relevant, and the rule for when the benchmark starts.
-If any of those choices change, the economic interpretation of the strategy changes with them.
+Once the primary benchmark is selected, it should be specified precisely enough to be repeatable: the instruments or basket, target weights, rebalance cadence, benchmark accounting convention, execution and cost convention where relevant, and the rule for when the benchmark starts.
+Primary benchmark dividend handling follows the Methodology page’s synthetic total-return convention.

-Because of that, benchmark choice is part of the strategy’s published specification.
-Changing the primary benchmark is not an editorial tweak.
-It changes the meaning of the published comparison.
-The primary benchmark should be selected as part of the strategy specification, not swapped after reviewing comparative results.
+Benchmark choice is therefore part of the strategy’s published specification.
+Changing the primary benchmark is not an editorial tweak; it changes the meaning of the comparison.
+The benchmark should reveal the cost and benefit of the strategy’s objective, not simply declare a winner.